MaxFrequency/MFQ/content/2024 Posts/January 2024/Max Frequency 2023 In Review (Year Four).md

 It was my top performing non-FF video this year.
 Super proud of how it turned out as a nice time capsule of this era of my space.
 # RetroTINK-4K Coverage

 The RetroTINK-4K is out and very much real.
 I am hoping to snag my own during this month’s restock.
 That didn’t stop me from writing about it a little bit.
-The first one was a fun post [[How Many HDMI Cables does Try have in his Setup?|tallying up how many HDMI cables Try has]] in his setup from the wonderful MLiG video.
+The first one was a fun post [[How Many HDMI Cables does Try have in his Setup|tallying up how many HDMI cables Try has]] in his setup from the wonderful MLiG video.
 Then a more traditional [[The RetroTINK-4K is Almost Here|summary post]] that helps folks learn more about the scaler.

 ---
 [^1]: All is a bit of a stretch.
 Not all my news articles from previous outlets are here.
 I have manually archived all of them into my Obsidian vault though.
 All of the sites, except for DualShockers, are defunct now.
 I’m rather tempted to make my statement fact.